 How Can Workers Prevent Harm from Asbestos Exposure?

 Because of this, it is crucial that they take precautions to prevent the inhalation of asbestos, says the National Cancer Institute (NCI): “Workers should use all protective equipment provided by their employers and follow recommended workplace practices and safety procedures.
 For example, National Institute for Occupational Safety and Health (NIOSH)-approved respirators that fit properly should be worn by workers when required.”

 It’s important you don’t stay silent, either.
 “Workers who are concerned about asbestos exposure in the workplace should discuss the situation with other employees, their employee health and safety representative, and their employers,” cautions NCI.
 “If necessary, OSHA can provide more information or make an inspection.”
 Don’t be afraid to advocate for yourself or others.

 Asbestosis and mesothelioma are more likely in smokers, so if you are worried about current or previous exposure, you should seek help for nicotine addiction and kick cigarettes immediately.

 What Can You Do If You’ve Been Exposed?

 Sadly, by the time physicians learned of the damage asbestos causes, it was too late for many people; they’d already received high doses.
-If you’re one of the people who worked closely with the material decades ago and are now sick, or if you have a loved one who meets those qualifications, it’s time to seek legal help.
-You may deserve compensation, and a qualified attorney can help you get it.
+If you’re one of the people who worked closely with the material decades ago and are now sick, or if you have a family member or other loved one who meets those qualifications, it’s time to seek legal help.
+You may deserve mesothelioma financial compensation, and a qualified attorney can help you get it.

 If you would like to learn more about asbestos exposure, either preventing it or seeking compensation for asbestos-related diseases, we invite you to get in touch.
 Please feel free to ask any questions you may have or request a consultation with an attorney.
 It’s wrong for your life to suffer because of an employer’s negligence, so don’t wait to get your due today.